maxbarltrop/desk-booking-tool-front/README.md

 # desk-booking-tool-front
  The desk booking tool is a React App that I made along with one other coworker over a co-op term in early 2020.
 The backend code is in a separate repository.

+ It won't npm run start as all the company tags had to be removed, but it utilizes a calendar module, allows for file uploading, and uses some jQuery in an interesting way.

-The goal was to create a tool for employees at the company to book desks to be able to return to the office within a certain set of restrictions that aimed to maintain social distancing.
+ The goal was to create
+ a tool for employees at the company to book desks to be able to return to the office within a certain set of restrictions that aimed to maintain social distancing.